-If you still retain tax residence in another country, you will pay tax on your earnings there.
+If you keep tax residence in another country, you will pay tax on your earnings there.

 Some countries, like the USA and South Africa from 2020, expect expats to pay tax on their worldwide income regardless of where they live.

-That’s why failing to understand expat tax is costly for anyone moving to a new country who ignores how the rules affect their finances.
+That’s why not understanding expat tax is costly for anyone moving to a new country who ignores how the rules affect their finances.

 Expats need to plan for the financial affairs in the country that they are leaving as well as in their new home.